RuslanNuriev86/DataScience/Taxi Orders/README.md

 - FBProphet

 ## Usage
-First of all you should install catboost, lightgbm
+First of all you should install lightgbm, pystan and fbrophet

-pip install catboost
-pip install lightgbm
+!pip install lightgbm
-Requirements
+!pip install pystan
+!pip install prophet

+##Requirements
 python 3